An overview of SA’s retail credit and loans market

 Credit beyond the pandemic

-The Covid-19 pandemic dealt a severe blow to the local credit market, forcing many lenders to halt credit extensions due to widespread job losses and financial strain.
+The COVID-19 pandemic dealt a severe blow to the local credit market, forcing many lenders to halt credit extensions due to widespread job losses and financial strain.

-Interestingly, pre-pandemic, online credit applications were associated with higher risk customers, but this trend has reversed post-pandemic due to increased digital adoption.
+Interestingly, pre-pandemic, online credit applications were associated with higher-risk customers, but this trend has reversed post-pandemic due to increased digital adoption.
 The data gathered and analysed over the next decade will be key in understanding this new, emerging customer base and finding innovative ways to meet their unique needs and demands.

 While the current credit market reflects significant strain due to high inflation and interest rates, signs of recovery are emerging with declining interest rates and a stabilising economy in the near future.
-The challenge lies in finding the perfect niche among the growing ecosystem of innovative credit solutions and fintech players, and to form the strategic partnerships that will build a more resilient market for the future.
+The challenge lies in finding the perfect niche among the growing ecosystem of innovative credit solutions and fintech players, and forming the strategic partnerships that will build a more resilient market for the future.

 MORE ARTICLES ABOUT